Howard-Tilton-Library/Introduction_to_R/README.md

 Its goal is to provide the necessary foundation for processing and analyzing your own data.
 Additional information on project management, packages, “tidy R,” and data visualizations will be provided in Part II.

-To access the tutorial in your web browser, head here: https://mellisbirds.github.io/Intro_to_R/R_intro_part1.html
+To access the tutorial in your web browser, head here: <br>
+https://mellisbirds.github.io/Intro_to_R/R_intro_part1.html

 Happy coding!